houen/ssm/README.md

 ssm/bin/encrypt_secrets
 ```

-Done!

 Your secrets are now encrypted and stored with the ending .ssm.gpg.

 You can now commit the encrypted secrets to version control and push to your git repository.

 Encrypted secrets can be decrypted with `ssm/bin/decrypt_secrets` by any member of your team whose GPG keys were added above.